kekekekeldod-jpg/Cybersecurity/README.md

 # 📄 License

-This project is licensed under the MIT License — you’re free to use, modify, and share it as long as proper credit is given.
+This project is licensed under the MIT License, you’re free to use, modify, and share it as long as proper credit is given.

 # 👤 Author